How God Reveals Himself

 To all who received [Jesus Christ], to those who believed in his name, he gave the right to become children of God – children born not of natural descent, nor of human decision or a husband’s will, but born of God.
 (John 1:12-13)

 In the resurrection, when the fullness of salvation and the kingdom of God have come, we will be able to know God fully at last.
 As Paul wrote: “Now we see but a poor reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known” (1 Corinthians 13:12).

 “Anyone who has seen me has seen the Father”

-God's self-revelation, as we have seen, encompasses creation, history and the Bible.
+God’s self-revelation, as we have seen, encompasses creation, history and the Bible.
 But God also revealed himself by becoming a human.
 He became like us and walked and served and taught among us.
-God's greatest act of self-revelation was in Jesus Christ.
-"The Word became flesh," John 1:14 tell us, and this divine Word we know as Jesus Christ.
-The Son of God set aside the prerogatives of divinity and came to earth as a man – fully human, who died for our sins, was resurrected from the dead, and started his church.
+God’s greatest act of self-revelation was in Jesus Christ.
+“The Word became flesh,” John 1:14 tell us, and this divine Word we know as Jesus Christ.
+The Son of God set aside the privileges of being God and came to earth as a man – fully human, who died for our sins, was resurrected from the dead, and started his church.